Ethra8/candlelight-worlds/README.md

 - [X] Update or delete my bookings.
 - [X] View confirmation message for every action taken.

 ## USER PROFILES

 ### B2C
 - Steve is a romantic man in his thirties that works in an office and wants to surprise his partner with a very special gift for a special occasion
 - Siham is looking for a special gift for her parents' anniversary
-- Wendy and Peter want to celebrate their love and build speacial memories together
+- Wendy and Peter want to celebrate their 25th anniversary and build special memories together.

 ### B2B
 - Oisin is the CEO of a large company and wants to offer a special treat to the managers after reaching an importnt milestone.